safeteeglasses/mainJava/module-1/18_FileIO_Writing_out/student-exercise/java/README.md

        3 ./input-16.txt
       50 total
     ```
-* Use the `less` command or your favorite text editor to verify the contents of the file are what you expect them to be.
+* Use Eclipse, the `less` command, your favorite text editor to verify the contents of the file are what you expect them to be.
 * The input file name should be the prefix (the first part of the file name) followed by a dash (`-`), then the number of the current file, and finally ending with the file extension of the input file.
 For instance, if the name of the file was big-old-file.md, the file names should be big-old-file-1.md, big-old-file-2.md, etc.
 * Output files will be written to the directory the input file is in.
 * The application should run and terminate.
 You should not need to press a key to stop the application.